ibm-cloud-architecture/terraform-icp-ibmcloud/templates/icp-ee/README.md

 #### What does the automation do
 1. Create security groups and rules for cluster communication as declared in [security_group.tf](security_group.tf)
-1. Create load balancers for Proxy and Control plane
+1. Create Loadbalancers for Proxy and Control plane
 2. Create IBM File Storage for master nodes shared storage
 1. Create the virtual machines as defined in `variables.tf` and `terraform.tfvars`
   - Use cloud-init to add a user `icpdeploy` with a randomly generated ssh-key
   - Configure a separate hard disk to be used by docker
   - Configure the shared storage on master nodes

 1. Handover to the [icp-deploy](https://github.com/ibm-cloud-architecture/terraform-module-icp-deploy) terraform module as declared in the [icp-deploy.tf](icp-deploy.tf) file